We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 So if you start with Gerber Good Start GentlePro and things improve but you think your baby can be even more comfortable, then consider trying Enfamil Gentlease to see if that difference in protein source helps your baby digest more easily.

 Pro tip: Some generic brands of partially hydrolyzed formula use a blend of partially hydrolyzed and full-size proteins, and could be harder for your baby to digest.
 So while you may think you’re getting the same formula at a savings, they’re actually pretty different.

-The generic brands of Gerber Good Start GentlePro, on the other hand, do use a protein that is all partially hydrolyzed.
+The generic brands of Gerber Good Start GentlePro, on the other hand, typically do use a protein that is partially hydrolyzed.
 So if you need a budget-friendly, partially hydrolyzed formula, stick with the generic version of Gerber Good Start GentlePro.

 If your baby is constantly constipated

 If your baby really suffers from constipation, then ask your doctor about switching to a formula that does not contain palm oil.

 Palm oil can cause babies’ stool to be more firm and